 - HGVs, buses and coaches must meet the ‘Euro VI’ standard (effective from 2014) or pay a £100 daily charge

-This means that by 2019, the oldest car you can drive in the ULEZ without paying would be a 4 or 5-year-old diesel or a 13 or 14-year-old petrol.
+This means that the oldest car you can drive in the ULEZ without paying is a 4 or 5-year-old diesel or a 13 or 14-year-old petrol.

 April 2017 - date confirmed for ULEZ start